Next Big Thing in Bangladesh: Women & E-Commerce

 Currently, there are 63, 915, 000 internet subscribers in Bangladesh according to the Bangladesh Telecommunication Regulatory Commission [BTRC], and a staggering 60, 037, 000 of them are mobile internet subscribers!
 During the late 2000s, the internet in Bangladesh saw a boom and the number of internet subscribers has been increasing progressively ever since.
 To set some context, in October 2015, internet subscribers in Bangladesh were 54.7 million according to BTRC and by October 2016, the number has jumped to a striking 64 million!
 With help from the state and young entrepreneurs, the tech ecosystem in Bangladesh is on the rise.

-In Bangladesh, internet penetration caused a shift in the industry dynamics.
+In Bangladesh, internet penetration caused a shift in industry dynamics.
 The emerging digital industry allowed young entrepreneurs to burst into the scene with innovative startup ideas over the last decade.

 Female users in digital platforms: